“Was I afraid of going to jail? Yes. It was 25-to-life, man. I was terrified,” Kobe said.

 When his father retired from the NBA, he moved the family to Reggio Emilia, Italy, to continue playing professional basketball.
 Kobe was only 6 when they moved to a new country, but he adapted to the lifestyle and quickly learned Italian. http://bit.ly/2uy2rTA

 Although he lived in Italy, his favorite team was always the Los Angeles Lakers, the team he would go on to play for.
-The family moved back to the U.S. where Kobe excelled as a high school athlete — he was so good the Charlotte Hornets drafted him in the 13th round of the 1996 NBA draft right out of high school.
-Kobe was 17.
+The family moved back to the U.S. where Kobe excelled in high school and college basketball before being drafted to the NBA.

 “My parents are my backbone,” Kobe said.
 “Still are.
 They’re the only group that will support you if you score zero or you score 40.” http://bit.ly/2t0TQrY